CHAPTERS

 No tunnel.
 No choir.
 Just light.

-And then—running.
+Then running.
 Bare feet slapping tile.
 A hallway he almost knew.
 Flicker of fluorescents, wallpaper smelling faintly of crayons.

 “Mom?”
 His voice cracked.
 Only his echo came back.

-The walls flexed, stretching like taffy, narrowing to a point—until—
+The walls flexed, stretching like taffy, narrowing to a point until—

 Sirens warped into waves.
 Gurney wheels into the tide.
 Antiseptic into salt.